Ruchirakavinda/smart-home/README.md

 [MUST] Pagination Sanity Checks: Add strict validation for page and limit query parameters.

 ## SHOULD

+[SHOULD] Extend Measurement Units: Update the API and database schema to support and validate multiple power/energy measurement units (e.g., kWh, Volts).

 [SHOULD] User Authentication: Implement basic user login to secure API endpoints.